remrama/DREaM/docs/source/annotation.rst

    This section has the specific guidelines for what does and does not constitute dream content within a dream report.
 Examples are provided for each rule, with non-lucid dream content highlighted in <span class="nonlucid">this color</span> and lucid dream content highlighted in <span class="lucid">this color</span>.
 Please read through the entire guide carefully before annotating dream reports.
    </p>

-This can and should be used as a reference while annotating dream reports.
+This can (and should!) be used as a reference while annotating dream reports.

 .. warning::